micpistol/rec_io/DEPLOYMENT_NOTE_FOR_AI.md

 **⏱️ Installation Time**: ~7 minutes
 **🔄 Fallback**: Manual installation process available if automated script fails

 **🔐 CRITICAL**: The installation script will prompt you to set up Kalshi credentials during installation.
-This is **ESSENTIAL** for full system functionality.
-Without credentials, 3 trading services will be in FATAL state.
+This is **MANDATORY** for system operation.
+Without credentials, the system will get stuck in a restart loop and never complete installation.

 **⚠️ IMPORTANT**: Database initialization is critical and will stop installation if it fails.
 Service verification failures are non-blocking, but database setup must succeed for the system to function.

+**🔄 CRITICAL FIX**: Installation now prompts for Kalshi credentials BEFORE starting trading services, preventing the restart loop issue that previously caused installations to stall.

 ---